Don’t worry, these fan theories didn’t actually ruin your childhood

 Why it doesn’t hold up: This is certainly no new theory, but news outlets everywhere have been jumping on this one a ton.
 In fact, some have gone on to say that fans have “solved” the identity of the Scranton Strangler!
 Unfortunately, this one has more flaws than the moral conduct of a serial killer.

 The police chase scene is widely considered the smoking gun of the theory, but already we get to a massive issue.
 The theory states that Toby is in the car… yet somehow, a totally different, yet innocent man is arrested in the end?
 Sure, we don’t see the events between this police chase and Toby eventually being called to jury duty.
-But if we’re just making stuff up to make the theory make sense, you could also say Mose is actually the Scranton Strangler, and he stole Toby’s car and that’s why Toby wasn’t at work.
-Without any evidence from the show to tie the theory down, basically any argument at all makes just as much sense.
+But if we’re just making stuff up to make the theory plausible, you could also say Mose is actually the Scranton Strangler, and Toby wasn’t at work because Mose stole his car.
+Without any evidence from the show to tie the theory down, basically any argument makes as much sense.

 Speaking of, the car being from the parking lot is hardly a smoking gun as well.
 As some fans have pointed out, Dunder Mifflin is located in a general office building.
 The car could just as easily have belonged to anyone working there, not just the Dunder Mifflin employees.
 There’s also the fact that identical makes and models of cars are actually quite common, but I’ll let that point slide.